just-the-docs/just-the-docs/README.md

 ### How the guide was created

 This guide was built upon the structure created by [Patrick Marsceill](https://github.com/pmarsceill), specifically from the repository [just-the-docs](https://github.com/pmarsceill/just-the-docs).
-The ‘just-the-docs’ format is a static site generator called [Jekyll](https://jekyllrb.com) that transforms markdown to HTML to make a simple, and and good looking webpage.
+The ‘just-the-docs’ format is a static site generator called [Jekyll](https://jekyllrb.com) that transforms markdown to HTML to make a simple, and  good looking webpage.

 <br>

-Markdown through the use of Jekyll was used to form the structure and content for our myBCIT Navigation guide located on our Github website.
+Markdown through the use of Jekyll was used to form the structure and content for our myBCIT Navigation guide located on our Github website found [here](https://kid-w.github.io/Will-Test-Docs/docs/pay_tuition/).

 ---